truenas/documentation/content/TrueCommand/Administration/Users.md

 Click **SAVE CHANGES** to make the change.
 {{< /tab >}}
 {{< tab "Email" >}}
-You can set up or change a user's email on this screen.
+You can set up or change user email on this screen.
 If [SMTP]({{< relref "TrueCommand/Alerts/AlertManage.md" >}}) is not set up, an error message displays at the bottom of the screen stating **Failed to send email.
 Are your SMTP settings configured?**.
 Admins can click the **CONFIGURE** button to open the SMTP settings window.
-Before adding a user's email, go to **Alert Services** and verify you have set up the SMTP service.
+Before adding a user email, go to **Alert Services** and verify you have set up the SMTP service.
 {{< /tab >}}
 {{< tab "Two Factor Authentication" >}}
 You can set a user's [Two Factor Authentication]({{< relref "truecommand/tcgettingstarted/useraccounts.md" >}}), which requires them to enter a validation code emailed to them after they enter their username, password, and click **SIGN IN** on the login screen.